ayu-shhhh/nickel-screensaver-extra/README.md

 ### 2. Screensaver images show up in my library

-You need to edit Kobo's setting file to prevent it from hidden *nix folders.
+You need to edit Kobo's setting file to prevent it from scanning hidden folders.

 1. Connect your Kobo eReader to your computer
 2. Open `.kobo/Kobo/Kobo eReader.conf` file with a text editor
 3. Find the line that starts with `ExcludeSyncFolders=`, then replace the entire line with this: